zcorpan/html-parser-book/manuscript/scripting.md

     └── head
 ```

-At least it didn't lose its head...
+At least it didn't lose its head…

 Note that the text "Oops.", which the parser processed *after* running the script, is not in the DOM.
 It was inserted into the `body` element, that the script had removed.